- Storage Facilities

 All state and federal guidelines regarding hazardous and radioactive materials will be followed.
 These materials will be used in a manner to insure the safety of others and such that they will have no influence on other research.
 These materials may be stored only in the area specified for toxic chemical storage.
 These storage areas are under the control of the PGC Manager.

-It is expected that the majority use of these facilities will be by faculty with primary research responsibilities in the weed science discipline.
-However, other faculty with need of such facilities may request their use.
-Specific use policies for activities in these rooms will be developed by the PGC management committee in consultation with the Weed Science Faculty.
+It is expected that the majority use of this facility will be by faculty with primary research responsibilities in the weed science discipline.
+However, other faculty with need of such facilities may request its use.
+Specific use policies for activities in this room will be developed by the PGC management committee in consultation with the Weed Science Faculty.
 These policies are not to contradict nor lead to violations of other PGC policies.

 The immediate administrator for this area will be the head of the LRES Department.
 Authorization and time for its use will be arranged through this administrator.

-Materials removed from these labs are to be in closed containers and handled with care to avoid any influence on other research.
+Materials removed from this room are to be in closed containers and handled with care to avoid any influence on other research.